Satoshi-Engineering/tipcards/README.md

 [![MIT License Badge](docs/license-badge.svg)](LICENSE)

+Lightning Tip Cards are a gift (or tip) card system, where you can fund tip cards via the lightning network and the gifted person can redeem the funded cards.
+The gifted person gets a short introduction to bitcoin and a lightning app recommendation to start their journey into the bitcoin rabbit hole.

-Lightning Tip Cards is a free to use tool, free of charge and without warrenty of any kind.
+It is an open-source project developed and operated for the benefit of the Bitcoin community, with a focus on "How to gentle orange pill nocoiners" - and without warrenty of any kind.

 `#satohsiengineeringcrew` is `#happy2help`